-As you’ve probably already discovered, certain foods can aggravate acid reflux more than others because certain food can weaken the tone of the LES.
+As you’ve probably already discovered, certain foods can aggravate acid reflux more than others.
 Try your best to steer clear of the following, and keep a journal of what you eat and drink and when you have symptoms—it can help you figure out what foods in particular make your acid reflux worse, so you can avoid them in the future.

 - Full-fat, fried or greasy foods, such as whole milk, French fries or pizza can stimulate the production of stomach acid.

-- Alcohol, chocolate, cow’s milk tea and coffee (sometimes decaf, but more so with caffeinated) can all relax the LES.
+- Alcohol, carbonated drinks, chocolate, cow’s milk, tea and coffee (sometimes decaf, but more so with caffeinated) can all relax the LES.

 - Citrus, spearmint, peppermint and tomato-based or spicy choices like orange juice, tomato sauce and curry dishes can further irritate an esophagus already damaged by reflux, causing pain.
 They can also relax or weaken the LES.

 - Wheat, dairy, soy, citrus and eggs are foods that people are commonly allergic to.
 “Undiagnosed food allergies can present as reflux,” says Cynthia Geyer, M.D., a doctor at Canyon Ranch in Lenox, Mass.
-Talk to your doctor about the possibility that you have eosinophilic esophagitis, or inflammation of the esophagus, masquerading as reflux.
+If these foods tend to trigger symptoms for you, talk to your doctor about the possibility that you have eosinophilic esophagitis, or inflammation of the esophagus, masquerading as reflux.

 Eat Smaller Meals